 Thank you for your interest in volunteering with Nightline Dundee!
 We would not be able to operate without our student team.

-Friendly faces are individuals who would like to volunteer but do not have the time for shifts, communication skills or desire to listen.
-Instead Friendly Faces will help our Public Faces (Committee members) with stalls, fundraising, posters and much more!
-This role is essential in developing knowledge of the service across the University of Dundee.
+Friendly Faces are individuals who would like to volunteer but cannot commit to listening shifts.
+Instead, Friendly Faces help our Public Faces (committee members) with activities like fundraising, increasing awareness and much more.
+This role is essential for promoting the service across the University of Dundee.

 By volunteering with Nightline and offering your time, you will be able to make a real difference to struggling students either through listening or by helping with publicity as a Friendly Face.
 It is a hugely fulfilling experience but also carries a lot of responsibility, which is why we have an application process.